baggepinnen/ControlSystemIdentification.jl/docs/src/nonlinear.md

 ```

 ## Example with real data:
 Below, we identify a similar model but this time with data recorded from a physical system.
-The data comes from the belt-drive system depicted below.
+The data come from the belt-drive system depicted below.

 ![Belt drive](https://user-images.githubusercontent.com/3797491/264962931-e62c56ee-3dab-43f5-bdd3-858c841fb516.png)

 The system is described in detail in [this report](http://www.google.com/url?q=http%3A%2F%2Fwww.it.uu.se%2Fresearch%2Fpublications%2Freports%2F2017-024%2F2017-024-nc.pdf&sa=D&sntz=1&usg=AOvVaw0yNPLBveaHDGWB9mwnHCxd) and the data is available on the link downloaded in the code snippet below.

 The speed sensor available in this system cannot measure the direction, we thus have an absolute-value nonlinearity at the output similar to above.
 The technical report further indicates that there is a low-pass filter on the output, _after_ the nonlinearity.
-We do not have capabilities of estimating this complicated structure in this package, so we ignore the additional low-pass filter and only estimate only the initial linear system and the nonlinearity.
+We do not have capabilities of estimating this complicated structure in this package, so we ignore the additional low-pass filter and estimate only the initial linear system and the nonlinearity.

 ```@example beltdrive
 using DelimitedFiles, Plots